rpandya922/strategy_explanations/README.md

-# strategy_explanations
+# Strategy Explanations
-Appendix and code for "Multi-Agent Strategy Explanations for Human-Robot Collaboration"
+Appendix for "Multi-Agent Strategy Explanations for Human-Robot Collaboration"